-Most aggregate sources in Arizona have an adequate amount of fines (- #200 sieve) to provide dense asphaltic concrete.
+Most aggregate sources in Arizona have an adequate amount of fines (- #200 [-75 μ m] sieve) to provide dense asphaltic concrete.
 More often than not, dust has to be removed by the dust collector or other means in order to maintain sufficient air voids in the compacted pavement.

-Mineral admixture, in the form of dry lime or cement, may be added to the mineral aggregate for the purpose of improving the affinity of the aggregate for asphalt and reducing the potential for stripping.
+Mineral admixture, in the form of dry lime or cement, may be added to the mineral aggregate for the purpose of improving the affinity of the aggregate for asphalt.

 Control of the mineral admixture is another area that needs to be carefully checked.
 In a drum mix plant, the aggregate and mineral admixture are mixed together in a pugmill before entering the drum.
 In a batch mix plant, the admixture is loaded into the batching pugmill and mixed with the aggregate before the asphalt cement is added.
-Subsection 403-2 describes in detail the requirements for admixture mixing and control.
-Before paving, the inspector should check for:
+Some specifications, such as subsection 406-6, describe in detail the requirements for admixture mixing and control.
+Before paving, the Inspector should check for:

-- a working interlocking device on the admixture feeder, so if no admixture is fed into the pugmill, the plant shuts down - a positive means of weighing the admixture before it goes into the pugmill - calibration of the admixture feeder, the inspector should do a manual calculation to prove that the correct number of pounds of admixture is being added to each ton of asphaltic concrete
+- a working interlocking device on the admixture feeder, so if no admixture is fed into the pugmill, the plant shuts down; - a positive means of weighing the admixture before it goes into the pugmill; and - calibration of the admixture feeder, the Inspector should do a manual calculation to prove that the correct number of pounds of admixture is being added to each ton of asphaltic concrete.